Timor Python: A Toolbox for Industrial Modular Robotics: Numerical Experiments

 \section{Numerical Experiments}

-To demonstrate how Timor can be used in the development process of \acs{modrob} configurations, we perform two experiments.
-In our first experiment, we use a module set that was published in previous work to generate URDF models for arbitrary combinations of modules, showing how Timor can be leveraged to extend and unify existing work on \acp{modrob}.
-In our second experiment, we evaluate a set of exemplary modules built from geometric primitives on a simple pick and place task by brute-force searching for a simple configuration solving the task.
-Notebooks to reproduce both experiments are provided together with the tutorials in the official repository.
+To demonstrate the usefulness of Timor, we conducted two experiments.
+In our first experiment, we use a module set that was published in \cite{Althoff2019} to generate URDF models for arbitrary combinations of modules, showing how Timor can be leveraged to extend and unify existing work on \acp{modrob}.
+In our second experiment, we compare two optimization algorithms to human experts in designing a use-case-tailored \acs{modrob}.
+The code to reproduce both experiments and more details on experimental results are provided together with a set of tutorials in the official repository\footnote{\url{https://gitlab.lrz.de/tum-cps/timor-python/-/tree/main/tutorials}}.
+All experiments were conducted on a desktop PC with an Intel i7-11700KF processor.